RafaeNoor/MISAAL/docs/pages/Support_Backend.md

 ## Step 1: Implementing Target Semantics

-You can provide target semantics in two formats:
+You can provide target semantics in Pseudocode format, which can then be parsed using into AutoLLVM IR:

 ### 1. Pseudocode Format
 ```python